zenith-hacks/zenith/readme.md

 - Use [Bun](https://bun.sh) as your package manager.
 - Use meaningful CSS class names.
 Do not use Tailwind.
 - Avoid using px.
-- Without good reason, do not override the default text size.
+- Try not to override the default text size without good reason.

 ## Compatibility